 - triple co-location of direction signs, VMS and VSL/LCS.

 Other Team Members

-- Han, Clarissa, Cairney, Peter, Filtness, Ashleigh, Larue, Grégoire, Schramm, Amy, & Rakotonirainy, Andry (2016) Drivers' ability to absorb information from co-located signs along motorways.
-In Transportation Research Board (TRB) 95th Annual Meeting, 10-14 January 2016, Walter E. Washington Convention Center, Washington, D.C.
+- Han, Clarissa, Cairney, Peter, Filtness, Ashleigh, Larue, Gregoire, Schramm, Amy, & Rakotonirainy, Andry (2016) Drivers' ability to absorb information from co-located signs along motorways.
+In Proceedings of the Transportation Research Board (TRB) 95th Annual Meeting.
+Transportation Research Board (TRB), United States of America, pp. 1-18.